nfdi4cat/pid4cat-model/docs/policies.md

 ## Access Policy

 1. **Landing Pages**: All identifiers must resolve to a landing page or point directly to the resource.
-2. **Resource Access**: If a resource has access restrictions, a landing pages must provide clear information about how to access the resource.
+2. **Resource Access**: If a resource has access restrictions, a landing page must provide clear information about how to access the resource.
 3. **Metadata Access**: Metadata associated with identifiers should be openly accessible.

 ## Resource Access

-pid4cat does not mandate that identified resources be openly accessible.
+pid4cat does not require identified resources to be openly accessible.
 However:

 1. **Landing page requirement**: All identifiers must resolve to a landing page with basic metadata about the resource or point directly to the resource.
 2. **Access information**: If access to the resource is restricted, the landing page must provide information about the restrictions and if/how access can be obtained.